Neko-Box-Coder/MicroOmni/README.md

 Just a swiss army knife plugin that adds the functionalities I have from VSCodium.

 List of features not in any particular order:
-- 🔍️ Fuzzy Search For Files Content Recursively
+- 🔍️ Fuzzy Search For Text Globally
     - This extends from fzfinder, but can work independently
-- 🧭 Fuzzy Search For Current File
+- 🧭 Fuzzy Search For Text Locally
 - 🔲 Centering Cursor To Viewport
 - 🦘 Jump Selection
 - 📔 Global Cursor History
 - 📁 Copy Current File Path
 - 🔦 Highlight Only (Before finding next)
+- 🚀 Word Jumping (EasyMotion)
 - (WIP) Bracket jumping without on top of it
 - (WIP) Contect selection within brackets
 - (WIP) Diff view